oracle/terraform-provider-oci/docs/datasources/core/subnet.md

 * `id` - The subnet's Oracle ID (OCID).
 * `prohibit_public_ip_on_vnic` - Whether VNICs within this subnet can have public IP addresses.
 Example: `false`
 * `vcn_id` - The OCID of the VCN the subnet is in.
 * `state` - The VCN's current state.
-[PROVISIONING, AVAILABLE, TERMINATING, TERMINATED]
+Allowed values are: [PROVISIONING, AVAILABLE, TERMINATING, TERMINATED]
 * `time_created` - The date and time the subnet was created, in the format defined by RFC3339.
 Example: `2016-08-25T21:10:29.600Z`.
 * `virtual_router_ip` - The IP address of the virtual router.
 * `virtual_router_mac` - The MAC address of the virtual router.